-The starting coordinate used to run MD simulation was nearnative conformation of Nbs-RBD extracted from Rosetta protein-protein docking trajectory.
-Before the MD simulation, AMBER ff14SB (Maier et al., 2015) force field parameters were assigned to two proteins, and missing atoms were added by applying LEaP (Case et al., 2005) to each complex.
-Then, an appropriate number of counterions was added to maintain the electro-neutrality of the studied system, and each complex was immersed into a rectangular periodic box of TIP3P (Hornak et al., 2006) water molecular with an edge of 10.0 Å. All molecular dynamics simulations were carried out by running a GPU-accelerated simulation (Case et al., 2005; Gotz et al., 2012) in the PMEMD module of AMBER14 software.
-First, two steps of energy minimization were performed, the whole system was minimized by a harmonic restraint with a 10.0 kcal $\text{mol}^{-1} \text{ Å}^{-2}$ force constant in the NVT simulation followed by second minimization with no restraint.
-Next, the system was gradually heated to 100.0K in 2,500 steps and then heated to 310.0 K in 5,000 steps also with the force constant 10.0 kcal $\text{mol}^{-1} \text{ Å}^{-2}$ to the complex.
-Subsequently, the equilibrate simulation at constant pressure (Case et al., 2014) with isotropic scaling simulation at 310.0 K in 500 ps.
-Finally, a 200 ns production run carried out without any restraint on all studied systems at a temperature of 310.0 K controlled by the Langevin thermostat with a collision frequency (Case et al., 2014) of 1 ps-1 and a pressure of 1 atm under the control of Monte Carlo barostat (Case et al., 2014; barostat = 2).
-During the whole simulation, bond lengths concluding hydrogens were constrained using SHAKE (Case et al., 2014), a 2 fs time step was set and electrostatics and Lennard-Jones cutoff radius of 10.0 Å (Case et al., 2014) was considered.
-The trajectory analysis was done with the CPPTRAJ (Roe & Cheatham, 2013) module of AMBER14 (Case et al., 2014) and PyMOL (The PyMOL Molecular Graphics System, Version 2.0 Schrödinger, LLC) software packages were used to visualize the structure extracted from the MD trajectory.
+The starting coordinate used to run MD simulation was near-native conformation of Nbs-RBD extracted from Rosetta protein-protein docking trajectory.
+Before the MD simulation, AMBER ff14SB (Maier et al., 2015) force field parameters were assigned to two proteins and missing atoms was added by applying LEaP (Case et al., 2005) to each complex.
+Then, an appropriate number of counterions were added to maintain the electro-neutrality of the studied system and each complex was immersed into a rectangular periodic box of TIP3P (Hornak et al., 2006) water molecular with an edge of 10.0 Å. All molecular dynamics simulations were carried out by running a GPU Accelerated simulations (Case et al., 2005; Gotz et al., 2012) in the PMEMD module of AMBER14 software.
+First, two steps of energy minimization were performed, the whole system was minimized by a harmonic restraint with a 10.0 kcal·mol-1·Å-2 force constant in the NVT simulation followed by second minimization with no restraint.
+Next, the system was gradually heated to 100.0K in 2500 steps, and then heated to 310.0 K in 5000 steps also with the force constant 10.0 kcal·mol-1·Å-2 to the complex.
+Subsequently, the equilibrate simulation at constant pressure (D.A.
+Case, Duke, T.S.
+Lee, R. Salomon-Ferrer, & Wu and P.A.
+Kollman, 2014) with isotropic scaling simulation at 310.0 K in 500 ps.
+Finally, a 200 ns production run carried out without any restraint on all studied systems at a temperature of 310.0 K controlled by the Langevin thermostat with a collision frequency (D.A.
+Case et al., 2014) of 1ps-1 and a pressure of 1 atm under the control of Monte Carlo barostat (D.A.
+Case et al., 2014) (barostat=2).
+During the whole simulation, bond lengths concluding hydrogens were constrained using SHAKE (D.A.
+Case et al., 2014), a 2 fs time step was set and electrostatics and Lennard-Jones cutoff radius of 10.0 Å (D.A.
+Case et al., 2014) was considered.
+The trajectory analysis was done with the CPPTRAJ (Roe & Cheatham, 2013) module of AMBER14 (D.A.
+Case et al., 2014) and PyMOL (The PyMOL

+Molecular Graphics System, Version 2.0 Schrödinger, LLC) software packages were used to visualize the structure extracted from the MD trajectory.